thombashi/pingparsing/README.rst

                             Number of threads for when multiple destination/file specified. defaults to equals to two times number of cores.
-      --indent INDENT       JSON output will be pretty-printed with the indent level. (default= 4)
-      --icmp-reply, --icmp-replies
-                            print results for each ICMP packet reply.
       --debug               for debug print.
       --quiet               suppress execution log messages.